Northeast Los Angeles: 2000 census

 In the 2000 census, Northeast Los Angeles had 167,674 residents in its 17.18 square miles, which amounted to 9,757 people per square mile.
 The densest neighborhood was Highland Park, and the least dense was Mount Washington.

 About 54% of the area's population lived in rental units, while 46% lived in owner-occupied housing.
 Highland Park was the neighborhood with the highest rental occupancy, and Eagle Rock had the lowest.
 The latter district also had the oldest population, and Cypress Park had the youngest.
 Eagle Rock also was the wealthiest neighborhood and Cypress Park the poorest.
 Eagle Rock was the neighborhood with the largest percentage of residents holding a four-year academic degree and Cypress Park had the lowest percentage.

 The ethnic breakdown in 2000 was Latino, 62.5%, White, 16.6%, Asian, 16.0%; Black, 2.0%, and Other, 2.9%.
 Eagle Rock was the most ethnically diverse neighborhood and Cypress Park the least.

 Transportation

 The area is well-served by freeways and public transportation.
 California's first freeway, the 1940 Arroyo Seco Parkway (SR 110), connects the area with Downtown and Pasadena.
 Interstate 5 (the Golden State Freeway) and Interstate 10 (the San Bernardino Freeway) lie directly to the south of the district.

-The Metro L Line light rail's four stations (Lincoln/Cypress, Heritage Square, Southwest Museum, and Highland Park) connect Northeast Los Angeles with Downtown and Pasadena.
+The Metro A Line light rail's four stations (Lincoln/Cypress, Heritage Square, Southwest Museum, and Highland Park) connect Northeast Los Angeles with Downtown and Pasadena.

+Metro's North Hollywood to Pasadena Bus Rapid Transit Project line will serve Eagle Rock, with stations planned at Eagle Rock Plaza, Colorado/Eagle Rock and Colorado/Townsend.